KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/components.rst

 Addons Functionalities:

--  **Edit In sIBLedit …**: Sends Inspector Ibl Set to sIBLedit.
+-  **Edit In sIBLedit …**: Sends Inspector Ibl Set to *sIBLedit*.
 -  **Edit In Text Editor …**: Edits Inspector Ibl Set with system or custom user defined text editor.
 -  **Open Ibl Set(s) Location(s) ...**: Opens Inspector Ibl Sets directory.
--  **View Background Image …**: Views the Inspector Ibl Set background image in either the Internal Image Previewer or the application defined in the Preview component preferences.
+-  **View Background Image …**: Views the Inspector Ibl Set background image in either the Internal Image Previewer or the application defined in the *Preview* component preferences.
--  **View Lighting Image …**: Views the Inspector Ibl Set lighting image in either the Internal Image Previewer or the application defined in the Preview component preferences.
+-  **View Lighting Image …**: Views the Inspector Ibl Set lighting image in either the Internal Image Previewer or the application defined in the *Preview* component preferences.
--  **View Reflection Image …**: Views the Inspector Ibl Set reflection image in either the Internal Image Previewer or the application defined in the Preview component preferences.
+-  **View Reflection Image …**: Views the Inspector Ibl Set reflection image in either the Internal Image Previewer or the application defined in the *Preview* component preferences.
--  **View Plates …**: Views the Ibl Set Inspector plates images in either the Internal Image Previewer or the application defined in the Preview component preferences.
+-  **View Plates …**: Views the Ibl Set Inspector plates images in either the Internal Image Previewer or the application defined in the *Preview* component preferences.

+.. _core.preferencesManager:

 _`Preferences Manager` (core.preferencesManager)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^